 Your hormones can affect just about everything in your body – your weight, fertility, skin, and even your risk for developing certain conditions.

-In this article, we’ll discuss the link between your hormones and mood, including the influence of oral contraceptives.
+In this article, we’ll discuss the link between your hormones and mood, estrogen and depression, including the influence of oral contraceptives.
 I’ll also provide my top recommendations for feeling more mentally and emotionally balanced.

 How Your Hormones Affect Your Mood

 Can your hormones affect your mood?
 The simple answer is yes.
 But the exact mechanisms behind their effects is less straightforward.